Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Related Work

 \subsection{Benchmarks with Open-Ended Objectives}

-We next look at the smaller set of environments that provide a human baseline \textit{and} focus on optimizing an objective.
-Most related is VendingBench \citep{vendingbench}, a vending machine simulation spanning hundreds of days with stochastic customers.
-It reports human performance, but only from a single participant, limiting the strength of comparison.
-Moreover, it was designed as a zero-shot probe rather than a setting requiring agents to learn and adapt — a core hallmark of human intelligence \citep{how_to_grow_a_mind}.
-It also does not require any spatial reasoning, something common in human tasks.
-Lastly, it is already saturated, with LLMs outperforming humans.

-Crafting and survival-based environments evaluate long-horizon, dependency-driven reasoning and require substantial game-specific knowledge to be successful, but typically evaluate task completion \citep{minedojo,herobench}.
+Few environments combine human baselines with open-ended optimization.
+Most closely related is VendingBench \citep{vendingbench}, a vending machine simulator with stochastic customers and a long time horizon.
+While it reports human performance, it includes only a single participant, does not require agents to learn or adapt from interaction---a core hallmark of human intelligence \citep{how_to_grow_a_mind}---and involves no spatial reasoning.
+Moreover, the benchmark is already saturated, with LLMs outperforming humans.
+Crafting and survival-based environments evaluate long-horizon dependency-driven reasoning, and require substantial game-specific knowledge to be successful, but typically evaluate task completion \citep{minedojo,herobench}.
 The Nethack Learning Environment (NLE) \citep{nethack} is an exception, instead optimizing the game's multi-faceted score.
 It does not, however, map to real world tasks, nor provide an evaluation framework to support sample-efficient world modelling.

-Lastly, Alchemy \citep{alchemy} and ScienceWorld \cite{scienceworld} evaluate an agent's ability to apply scientific principles.
-Alchemy emulates chemical interactions, requiring spatial reasoning to identify a sequence of potions to maximize the value of stones.
-ScienceWorld introduces a text-based environment where agents have to design experiments based on a fifth-grade science curriculum.
-Both resemble real human tasks, but are fully deterministic.
+Lastly, Alchemy \citep{alchemy} and ScienceWorld \cite{scienceworld} evaluate agent's ability to apply scientific principles.
+While these environments resemble real human problem-solving tasks, they are fully deterministic and do not require robust reasoning under uncertainty.